An Act to Incorporate the City of Manila: Anonymous, United States. Philippine Commission

 This comprehensive resource covers a broad array of research strategies available to massage therapists to give them the tools they need to be knowledgeable readers of research literature, as well as active researchers.
 The primary focus of the book is on the quantitative aspect of research that encompasses the principal types of studies most extensively used in the various health care professions, specifically massage therapy.
 Extensive coverage is also given to the qualitative and integrative research categories that are progressively gaining recognition among researchers in various health science disciplines and professions.
 Accommodates the March 2003 mandate from the Commission on Massage Therapy Accreditation (COMTA) that massage therapy schools incorporate into their curricula provisions to ensure a research literate profession.
 Examples and techniques for interpreting research guide practitioners and students to be knowledgeable readers of massage therapy research, allowing application to practice.
 Relies heavily on concept maps, flowcharts, tables, and illustrations and excerpts of published studies to augment the books narrative development of topics by providing pictorial displays and summaries of the material.
 Literature-based and hypothetical research examples/illustrations from several manual therapy professions employing therapeutic massage make the material pertinent to real-life settings An introductory section at the beginning of each chapter reviews the material covered in the previous chapter and how it relates to the new material.
 Chapter coverage spans the quantitative, qualitative, and integrative research categories and affiliated research strategies and methods are considered in detail.
 Review/summary tables give an overview of the narrative development of topics.
 Boxes provide the essential features of a given topic.
 Relies on multiple examples of possible research scenarios and illustrative excerpts from the published research literature.
 Content is cross-referenced for use with the Massage Therapy Foundations Massage Therapy Research Curriculum Kit to provide both instructors and students in the 6-, 15-, and 24-hour options/levels an extensively-developed resource in one place.
 Each chapter includes recommended web sites and software application packages for further information.

-This book offers an in-depth analysis of China´s contemporary securities markets regulatory system, with a focus on regulation in practice.
+This book offers an in-depth analysis of Chinas contemporary securities markets regulatory system, with a focus on regulation in practice.
 Examining the roles of both the China Securities Regulatory Commission and local governments, He argues that the government has built and developed markets from scratch to address the needs of the state and the economy at large.
 This book describes the workings of national and sub-national securities markets, and such a comprehensive approach gives insight into the ability of state regulation to guide a financial system.
 This book also provides a unique practical perspective, explaining of the dynamics of regulation in relation to the operation of the Chinese political system.
 Finally, it incorporates original empirical studies, including semi-structured interviews of professionals and a survey of retail investors.
 This book is an unparalleled resource for anyone interested in the regulation of securities markets, as well as finance in China in general.
+He Weiping is a lecturer at Monash Law School of Monash University, Australia.
+Her research interests are centered on comparative banking, financial markets regulations, and comparative corporate law issues.
+She is also the author of Banking Regulation in China (Palgrave Macmillan, 2014).

 This book bridges the gap between research and practice in the area of sustainable design of buildings, exploring the passive (climate-responsive) design and thermal behavior of buildings and ways to incorporate these enhancements in architectural and civil engineering practice.
 It presents climatic data and its analysis in a readily usable form and shows ways in which such data can be used to achieve passive (climate-responsive) and sustainable building design.
 The book presents case studies of sustainable building in each of five climatic zones of India.
 The book includes climatic data from 62 cities in India and describes how it can be synthesized in sustainable building design.
 The book can serve as a practical tool or handbook for architects, engineers, and designers, providing them with an understanding of the physical phenomena involved and a means for suitably implementing and applying passive (climate-responsive) design principles.
 It also offers a valuable resource for researchers, students, and policymakers working in the area of sustainable building design and construction.
 Prof. Dr. Chitrarekha Kabre is former Dean, Faculty of Architecture, Urban and Town Planning, State University of Haryana, Deenbandhu Chhotu Ram University of Science and Technology, Murthal, India.
 She is a former Fulbright Visiting Professor of the North Dakota State University, USA (2012-13).
 She earned her Doctorate in Architecture from the University of Queensland, Australia in 2008 (recipient of the Australian Development Cooperation Scholarship).
 In 1989 she received her Master of Building Engineering and Management (recipient of gold medal) degree from the School of Planning and Architecture, New Delhi (an institute of National Importance).
 In 1985 she received her Bachelor of Architecture from the Maulana Azad National Institute of Technology, Bhopal.
 She has 24 25 years of academic and professional experience in the architecture and building profession.
 She is a life member of the International Association of Passive and Low Energy Architecture (PLEA), and an International Associate of the American Institute of Architects.
 She has authored 33 research papers in international conferences and journals (Building and Environment and Architectural Science Review) and has served as a reviewer for the journals Building and Environment and Indoor and Built Environment.
 She is the Chief Editor of the book Energy Efficient Design of Buildings and Cities, published by the Deenbandhu Chhotu Ram University of Science and Technology, Murthal and Hochschule Ostwestfalen-Lippe (HSOWL), Detmold, Germany.
 She has an extensive citation index in Google Scholar.
 Her biography is published in Marquis Whos Who in the World, the United States, as one of the leading achievers.
 She is GRIHA Certified Professional of The Energy Resources Institute (TERI) & Ministry of New and Renewable Energy Sources, Government of India.
 She is also ECBC Certified Professional of the Bureau of Energy Efficiency, Ministry of Power, Government of India.
 She has developed courses on Sustainable Architecture at undergraduate, post graduate and doctoral levels.
 She introduced M. Tech.
 (Construction and Real Estate Management) innovative programme awarded by the University Grants Commission, Government of India.